 Conditions for the competition are:

 - All entries must be new and original works, not published previously in any form.

-- Essays must be submitted in English only by means of e-mail in the form of an attached Word document to the following two addresses simultaneously:
+- Entries must be submitted in English by means of e-mail, in the form of an attached Word or PDF document to the following two addresses simultaneously: